Optimal Thermometers with Spin Networks: Introduction

 A natural approach to address {\bf Q} is to consider probes at the verge of a thermal phase transition, where the heat capacity can scale superextensively with~$N$~\cite{zanardi2007bures,zanardi2008quantum,salvatori2014quantum,Mehboudi_2015,Salado_Mej2021spectroscopy,Aybar2022criticalquantum}.
 Previous studies with spin systems close to criticality exemplify the potential of phase transitions for thermometry~\cite{salvatori2014quantum,Mehboudi_2015,Aybar2022criticalquantum} but do not come close to the ultimate limit~\eqref{Eq:UltimateLimit}.
 For small values of $N$, proposals for optimal probes have also been considered with spin chains~\cite{Guo2015,mok2021optimal} or interacting fermionic systems~\cite{Marcin2018}.
 Yet, despite promising progress, none of the above approaches leads to a general answer to~{\bf Q} and hence to the possibility of approaching a quadratic precision in quantum thermometry.

 To address~{\bf Q}, we consider as a platform a generic system of spins with two-body interactions, such as those currently programmable in quantum annealers.
-Their thermodynamics is starting to be studied~\cite{benedetti2016estimation,marshall2019power,buffoni2020thermodynamics,izquierdo2021testing}, and they represent flexible physical devices with a high degree of control.
+Their open system dynamics is starting to be studied~\cite{benedetti2016estimation,marshall2019power,buffoni2020thermodynamics,izquierdo2021testing,morrell2022signatures}, and they represent flexible physical devices with a high degree of control.
 More specifically, we consider a Hamiltonian of the form:

 where $\sigma_i^z=\pm 1$ is the $i$-th classical spin of the system~\footnote{In the Appendix, we consider also the case of fully quantum-mechanical spin Hamiltonians.
-However, the machine learning optimization, for $N$ up to $9$, suggests that no advantage is given by considering the most general two-body Hamiltonian with arbitrary off-diagonal interactions involving also $\sigma^x$ and $\sigma^y$ terms (see App.~\ref{app:quantum} for details).}.
+However, the numerical optimization, for $N$ up to $9$, suggests that no advantage is given by considering the most general two-body Hamiltonian with arbitrary off-diagonal interactions involving also $\sigma^x$ and $\sigma^y$ terms (see App.~\ref{app:quantum} for details).}.
 We then maximise~$\mathcal{C}$ over all control parameters $h_i$ and $J_{ij}$ (with different constraints on their locality and strength).
-To tackle the exponential complexity of this task, we use advanced numerical techniques, commonly employed in the machine learning community, to discover ansatz for the form of optimal probes.
+To tackle the exponential complexity of this task, we use advanced numerical techniques, commonly employed in the Machine-Learning community, to discover ansatz for the form of optimal probes.
 We then combine these numerical ansatz with physical insights to analytically prove that ~$\C$ can display the quadratic scaling of Eq.~\eqref{Eq:UltimateLimit}, with a slightly worse prefactor that depends on the locality of the Hamiltonian~\eqref{eq:classical_H_generic}, thus answering affirmatively~{\bf Q}.
+These results add on recent applications of Machine-Learning based techniques in the field of quantum thermodynamics~\cite{hernandez2021,sgroi2021,khait2021,ashida2021,erdman2022,erdman2022_blackbox,erdman2022_pareto,luiz2022}, as well as in other domains, including protein folding~\cite{jumper2021}, many-body problems~\cite{carleo2017, noe2019, hermann2020}, geosciences \cite{bergen2019},~algorithm discovery \cite{fawzi2022}.